alacrityio/alacrity-support-documentation/developer documentation/how to guides/general gaia storage use & setup.md

 ### 2.3 The `readURL` parameter

-By default, hub drivers return read URLs that point directly at the written content.
-For example, an S3 driver would return the URL directly to the S3 file.
-If you configure a CDN or domain to point at that same bucket, you can use the `readURL` parameter to tell the hub that files can be read from a given URL.
+Hub drivers by default return read URLs that point directly at the written content.
+An S3 driver for example, would return the URL directly to the S3 file.
+If you configure a CDN or domain to point at that same bucket, you can use the `readURL` parameter to relay to the hub that files can be read from a provided URL.
 For example, the `hub.blockstack.org` Gaia Hub is configured to return a read URL that looks like `https://gaia.blockstack.org/hub/`.

 > Unset the `readURL` parameter if you do not intend to deploy any caching.